Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 # Execute the managed queries

 Once the queries have been predefined, they can be executed.
-When executing a query, the query results can be provided in CSV or XML format, either as a download file or as a preview.
+When executing a query, the query results can be downloaded in CSV or XML format, latter also shown as preview.

-Depending on the options that have been enabled in the query, a query can be executed via API or via download link.
-To execute a query via API, the users must be logged in to the *Actindo Core1 Platform*.
-To execute a query via download link, a web browser can be used to access the selected data.
+Depending on the options that have been enabled in the query, a query can be executed authenticated or unauthenticated.

 Moreover, the managed queries may only be executed by users who have been granted the applicable access rights.
 For detailed information, see [Manage the user rights](../Integration/05_ManageUserRights.md).
+     > [Info] In case a query is marked for *Public Download* execution rights cannot be restricted to specific user groups.